mdlindsey/taga/README.md

 ### Games

-Each game includes a deterministic state engine accompanied by a bot to suggest next moves or fill in for absent players.
+Each game is installed as a standalone package including a deterministic state engine accompanied by a bot to suggest next moves or fill in for absent players.

 #### [Pepper](https://taga.appspot.com/storybook/pepper)

-To make these features available, install `@taga/pepper`.
+To make these features available, install [`@taga/pepper`](https://www.npmjs.com/package/@taga/pepper).

 ## Built With